youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

   combinator].
 Other fixed-point combinators in the nixpkgs standard library include `stdenv.mkDerivation (finalAttrs: {})` and other similar cases.

-If you couldn’t understand the previous paragraph, don’t worry, it’s hardly relevant to understanding NixOS modules themselves.
-Anyways, notice that instead of `environment.systemPackages` being declared in the top level of the module as we expect, we’re declaring it nested one layer deep inside of this `config` attribute.
-This is because declaring an `options` attribute in a NixOS module forces us to declare all of our NixOS option settings in a `config` attribute instead of at the top level like we’re used to.
+If you couldn't understand the previous paragraph, don't worry, it's hardly relevant to understanding NixOS modules themselves.
+Anyways, notice that instead of `environment.systemPackages` being declared in the top level of the module as we expect, we're declaring it nested one layer deep inside of this `config` attribute.
+This is because declaring an `options` attribute in a NixOS module forces us to declare all of our NixOS option settings in a `config` attribute instead of at the top level like we're used to.

 Finally, inside of the `config` attribute, we declare our familiar `environment.systemPackages` option, and we use a conditional to check the